Omega0x013/focus-point-docs/docs/source/func.rst

 ``init()``

-    Initializes the timetable display and sets up event listeners for navigation and adding new events.
+    initializes the timetable display and sets up event listeners for navigation and adding new events

 .. code-block:: javascript